Most Asian markets up in directionless trading

 By TERESA CEROJANO (AP)

-In energy markets, benchmark crude for January delivery was up 17 cents to $93.99 a barrel in electronic trading on the New York Mercantile Exchange.
-The contract rose $1.10 to close at $93.82 on Monday.
+In energy markets, benchmark crude for January delivery shed 16 cents to $97.32 a barrel on the New York Mercantile Exchange.
+The contract rose 88 cents to close at $97.48 a barrel on Monday.

 The euro rose to $1.3770 from $1.3762 late Monday in New York.
 The dollar fell to 103.05 yen from 103.06 yen.